Enzo of Sardinia

-Enzo (or Enzio; c.
+Henry of Sardinia, better known as Enzo of Swabia (also Enzio; c.
 1218 – 14 March 1272) was an illegitimate son of the Hohenstaufen emperor Frederick II, who appointed him 'King of Sardinia' in 1238.
 He played a major role in the wars between Guelphs and Ghibellines in the Imperial kingdom of Italy, and was captured by his enemies in 1249.
 He remained imprisoned in Bologna until his death.

 Biography

-Enzo was an illegitimate son of Frederick II by a certain Adelaide, possibly a member of the Swabian noble House of Urslingen and relative of Duke Conrad I of Spoleto.
-He was the eldest of the emperor's illegitimate sons and allegedly the favourite one.
+Enzo was an illegitimate son of Frederick II by a certain Adelaide, a member of the Swabian noble House of Urslingen and relative of Duke Conrad I of Spoleto.
+He was the second of the emperor's illegitimate sons and allegedly the favourite one until the birth of Manfredi.
 He had a pleasant personality, a strong physical resemblance to his father, and also shared his love for the arts.
 Enzo fought in the ongoing wars of his father with Pope Gregory IX and the Northern Italian communes of the Lombard League.

 When Ubaldo Visconti died in 1238, the Doria noble family of Genoa, in order to secure the Sardinian Giudicato of Logudoro from Pisan domination, convinced the emperor to marry Enzo to Ubaldo's widow, Adelasia of Torres (died 1255).
 Upon the marriage, Enzo by jure uxoris would accede to the Sardinian Giudicati of Logudoro (Torres) and Gallura, covering the northern half of the island of Sardinia.
 He was created a knight in Cremona and granted the Sardinian royal title, last held by Barisone II of Arborea in 1164/65.
 Enzo travelled to the island to marry Adelasia in October that year.

 In July 1239, he was assigned as Imperial vicar general in Lombardy, as well as General-Legate in Romagna, and left Sardinia never to return.
 Sharing in his father's excommunication in the same year, he took a prominent part in the war which broke out between the emperor and the pope.
 In 1241, he took part in the capture of a papal fleet at the Battle of Giglio in the Tyrrhenian Sea.
 His first successful move as military leader was the reconquest of Jesi, in the Marche, which was Frederick's birthplace.
 In May 1241 he was in command of the forces which defeated the Genoese fleet at Meloria, where he seized a large amount of booty and captured a number of ecclesiastics who were proceeding to a council summoned by Gregory to Rome.
 Later he was captured in a skirmish against the Milanese at Gorgonzola, but soon released.
 In 1245 or 1246 his marriage was annulled.
 In 1247, he took part in the unsuccessful Siege of Parma and continued to fight the Guelph Lombards, assaulting Reggio and conducting an assault in the surroundings of Parma.